Sample-Efficient Safety Assurances using Conformal Prediction: Experiments: Robotic Grasping

 \subsection{Experimental Setup}

 We again evaluate our framework on the setup described in Section~\ref{sec:setup}, using an open source dataset and model.
 We use the Grasp Quality Convolutional Neural Network (GQ-CNN) from~\citet{mahler2017dex,mahler2017suction,mahler2019learning} as our predictor model and the DexNet 4.0 dataset of synthetic objects grasped with a parallel-jaw gripper~\citep{mahler2019learning}.
+(An example of objects from this dataset is shown in Figure~\ref{fig:dexnet_input}.)
 The inputs to the GQ-CNN are a point cloud representation of an object, $\mathbf{y}$, and a candidate grasp, $\mathbf{u}$.
 The GQ-CNN outputs the predicted probability, $Q_{\theta}(\mathbf{y}, \mathbf{u})$, that the candidate grasp will be able to successfully pick and transport the object.
 We use this predicted probability as the surrogate safety score, $g = Q_{\theta}(\mathbf{y}, \mathbf{u})$.
 We consider a candidate grasp ``unsafe'' if it will not be able to successfully pick the object (i.e.\ the true label is $Z = 0$).
 Note that this is exactly the ROC curve threshold tuning setup (with an additional guarantee on the false negative rate).

 The DexNet dataset of synthetic objects~\citep{mahler2017dex} includes a variety of pick attempts that were not used in training the GQ-CNN model.
 These samples are divided into a 50\%/50\% train/test split.
 Each example is labeled as a success if the robot successfully picks and places the object, and a failure otherwise.
 We ran 100 trials of Algorithm~\ref{alg:general2} with randomized train/test splits, and averaged over the results.